Tensor Completion for Causal Inference with Multivariate Longitudinal Data: A Reevaluation of COVID-19 Mandates: Discussion

-We estimated the effect of the mandate for the states and seasons that adopted the mandate (\emph{i.e.}~the so-called effect of treatment on the treated).
-This effect is useful for discussing the amount of fatalities that \emph{were} prevented by a mandate.
-However, governments may also be interested in the amount of fatalities that \emph{could have been} prevented by a mandate.
-That is, we could have estimated the effect of the mandate for the states and seasons during which the mandate was not adopted (\emph{i.e.}~the so-called effect of treatment on the untreated).
-To estimate this effect, the proposed method could still be applied albeit with a different set of observations considered "missing."
-(This assumes that the states and periods that did not adopt the mandate would hypothetically adopt similar mandates to those that did.)
-The two approaches could be combined to estimate the effect of the mandate if implemented by all states.
-Indeed, a great many effects could be calculated with the proposed method using this or similar strategies.
+We estimate the effect of a mandate for the states and seasons during which the mandate was adopted (the so-called effect of treatment on the treated).
+This estimate is useful for discussing the amount of fatalities that were prevented by a mandate.
+However, policymakers may also be interested in the additional number of fatalities that could have been prevented had all states adopted the mandate in all seasons.
+The approach outlined in this paper can be used to estimate this so-called effect of treatment on the untreated, with the only modification being that a different set of observations would be considered missing.